sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 This example might be misleading in its simplicity; you might think that there isn't anything more to type inference other than "propagating" the types from constant values (like `10`) and based on annotations (such as on `makePair`).
 However, in practice, type inference for most industrial languages is quite complicated, and is not implementable in a language-agnostic way.

 Techniques such as GitHub's "stack graphs" that are largely language-agnostic can only approximate type inference.
-This is why our strategy for [precise code intel](#precise-code-intel) relies on leveraging language-specific [compiler](#compiler)s/[type checker](#type-checker)s, which include a complete implementation of type inference.
+This is why our strategy for [precise code navigation](#precise-code-intel) relies on leveraging language-specific [compiler](#compiler)s/[type checker](#type-checker)s, which include a complete implementation of type inference.

 ### type checker